 to reach Fango.

-The western end of Fango splits in two as it approaches the Mercer
+When riding westbound, the western section begins as Fango splits in two as it approaches the Mercer

 The fork from lower Hog Hollow, found just below the

 end of Achtung Baby on the western side of the hollow.

 In the middle is the Mercer Hollow trailhead.
 If you start from the Mercer Hollow trailhead, the trail forks away from the Mercer

 Hollow doubletrack just uphill from the road.
 (When driving uphill from